majinet/Deep-Reinforcement-Learning/collab-compet/README.md

 To train and run Tennis, Download the all files in collab-compet folder

 After download, open Jupyter notebook and follow steps for training and run Reacher.
-- Continuous_Control.ipynb for DDPG version.
+- Tennis.ipynb for DDPG version.

 ### Results